Title XVI Supplemental Security Income (SSI)

 Children and NMDs Under Age 21:

-- Blind or disabled residing in a state licensed facility,
+• Blind or disabled residing in a state licensed facility

-- Blind or disabled in a certified or approved foster family home
+• Blind or disabled in a certified or approved foster family home

-When a child is placed in out-of-home care (all FC placements), the SWC must submit the “Authorization for Non-Medical Out-of-Home Care” (SSP 22) along with the application.
+When a child is placed in out-of-home care (all FC placements), the SWC must submit the Authorization for Non-Medical Out-of-Home Care form (SSP 22) along with the application.
 The SSP 22 is a request for a higher SSI rate and as a best practice must be submitted with all court ordered out-of-home placements.
-SSA will make the determination if the child/youth is eligible for the NMOHC benefit.
+SSA will determine if the child or youth is eligible for the NMOHC benefit.

 Eligible SSI Receiving Non-Federal AFDC-FC

 Children or youth eligible for non-federal AFDC-FC funding can receive SSI benefits and AFDC-FC at the same time.
 Their SSI benefits are abated against the FC rate and any excess is passed-on to the provider with the joint efforts of the SW and the assigned SW/PO.
-The benefits are monitored by the SWCs.
+The benefits are monitored by the Analyst.

 Continuing Disability Reviews (CDR)